-Quick-hitch when changing 4 4 All quick-hitch attachments, and the lifting eye, are regularly inspected as part of the vehicle maintenance checks as well as in line with regulations.
-Machine operators should change attachments in safe areas and then test 1 4 attachments and All site personnel 16 the quick hitch before commencing any work to see that it has hitched correctly.
-4 manoeuvring around site. · All attachments should be crowned (facing the machine cab) when the machine is travelling around site so as not to strike/injury other site operatives.
-3 3 The cab must be positioned so that it is parallel with the excavators tracks 3 2 Gaining access to and egress from the excavator cab.
+Quick-hitch when changing attachments and manoeuvring around site.
+All site personnel 16 part of the • Machine of nitch attachments, and the lifting eye, are regularly inspected as evehicle maintenance checks as well as in line with regulations.
+Operators should change attachments in safe areas and then test hitch before commencing any work to see that it has hitched 1 4 Q ments should be crowned (facing the machine cab) when the s travelling around site so as not to strike/injury other site s.
+3 • The cab m nust be positioned so that it is parallel with the excavators tracks 3 2 Gaining access to and egress from the excavator cab.
 Machine operative.
-9 The dedicated handrails and footsteps must be used and must be kept clear of debris, mud and other loose material 6 The person must enter and leave the cab facing towards the cab (never have your back towards the cab).
-Noise Those 5 within the work area 5 4 Ear defenders must be worn by all those within the work area who are affected by the noise 2 4 20 The wearer must ensure that the defenders are inspected before use and that any damaged items are not worn 8 The defenders must also be fitted correctly to ensure adequate hearing protection is achieved
+9 clear of de The perso ated handrails and footsteps must be used and must be kept ebris, mud and other loose material n must enter and leave the cab facing towards the cab (never back towards the cab).
+6 ; , Noise Those within the work area 5 ders must be worn by all those within the work area who are by the noise 2 4 20 er must ensure that the defenders are inspected before use and amaged items are not worn 8 } ders must also be fitted correctly to ensure adequate hearing is achieved

-Vibration Operating Tools and Operator 5 • A HAV assessment will be compiled for all Tools & Equipment which produces Vibration levels above the EAV 2.5m/s2 2 4 Equipment which emits Vibration • Any person suffering from any affects related to HAVS must report this to their supervisor.
+Vibration Operating Tools and Operator 5 • A HAV assessment will be compiled for all Tools & Equipment which produces Vibration levels above the EAV 2.5m/s2 2 4 Equipment which emits Vibration ٠ Any person suffering from any affects related to HAVS must report this to their supervisor.
 That person will then be given tasks which do not involve the use of Vibrating Tools / Equipment • All workers must read the relevant HAV assessment for the Tool Equipment they are to use. $ \label{eq:total_equipment} $ 20 • They must ensure that the ELV 5.0m/s2 is not exceeded within a 8hour period 8 • The Site Supervisor will monitor exposure levels for each worker compile a daily record of exposure. • The Hands must be dry and warmed before using any vibrating Tools / Equipment, Gloves must be worn at all times in order to keep the Hands warm as this helps circulation. • Regular breaks must be taken in order to keep the Hands warm and to enable a good Blood circulation to be maintained.
-Manual Handling of various Those 5 4 • Wherever possible mechanical equipment should be used to place the 1 4 equipment on site. carrying out the work 20 materials as close to the work area as possible to reduce the carrying distances Where materials are lifted manually then this should be number with more than one person in order to reduce the weight of the load carried by each person A good lifting technique should be adopted i.e. keep the back straight, bend the knees, take a firm grip and use the leg muscles to lift the load 4 • Gloves should be worn at all times to protect the hands from splinters, cuts, and abrasions
+Manual Handling of various Those 5 4 • Wherever possible mechanical equipment should be used to place the 1 4 equipment on site. carrying out the work 20 materials as close to the work area as possible to reduce the carrying distances Where materials are lifted manually then this should be number with more than one person in order to reduce the weight of the load carried by each person A good lifting technique should be adopted i.e. keep the back straight, bend 4 the knees, take a firm grip and use the leg muscles to lift the load Gloves should be worn at all times to protect the hands from splinters, cuts, and abrasions